sidpalas/devops-directive-website/content/posts/2020/07/stupid-github-actions/index.md

 {{< img "images/tic-tac-toe.png" "Command line interface + board state file" >}}

 I wanted to try out the [Javascript runtime](https://docs.github.com/en/actions/creating-actions/creating-a-javascript-action), so I built the game with Node, persisting the board state in a text file.
-Since the point of this game was to learn about actions, the computer's strategy is random but this has the added benefit of letting the human win, boosting morale 🤔.
+Since the point of this game was to learn about actions the computer's strategy is random, but this has the added benefit of letting the human win, boosting morale 🤔.

 ## Closing Thoughts